-- Simply boil the stock, salt, pepper, carrots, leek, and garlic, then simmer for about 5 minutes to give the carrots a head start on the meatballs, which only take 5 minutes.
+- Pour in the stock, salt, and pepper, bring to a boil, then turn to low and simmer for about 5 minutes to give the carrots a head start on the meatballs, which only take 5 minutes.

-- Prep the meatballs: Mix together all the meatball ingredients well (be sure to take off your wedding rings) and then roll into 1-inch balls.
+- Mix together all the meatball ingredients well (be sure to take off your wedding rings) and then roll into 1-inch balls.
 One pound of meat makes about 20-25 meatballs.

 - Lower the meatballs into the stock, add the zucchini, and get it boiling again.
 After about 5 minutes of cooking time, you can add in the chopped greens (any green is fine) and allow them to wilt for 3-4 minutes before serving hot.